🫱🏿🫲🏽 Induction

 Learning Objectives

-Download and install the following software or register for the apps.
+Download and install the following software or register for the apps if you have not done so already.

 Click on the links to go to the registration pages.
 Keep your login details for all sites/apps consistent and always use your real name.